getify/You-Dont-Know-JS/types-grammar/ch1.md

 // 💩
 ```

 Recall the earlier discussion of extended (non-BMP) Unicode characters and *surrogate halves*?
-The same `💩` could also be defined with the two explicit code-units:
+The same `💩` could also be defined with two explicit code-units, that form a surrogate pair:

 ```js
 myReaction = "\uD83D\uDCA9";